jawg/hackathon-transilien/README.md

 Configuration
 -------------

-This is a specific version of Jawgmaps Widgets preconfigured for Transilien.
+This is a specific version of Jawg Widgets preconfigured for Transilien.

 Dependencies
 -------------

-To be able to use Jawgmaps Widgets in your project, you need to import Leaflet.
+To be able to use Jawg Widgets in your project, you need to import Leaflet.

 ```
 <link rel="stylesheet" href="http://cdnjs.cloudflare.com/ajax/libs/leaflet/0.7.3/leaflet.css">